Legal and data protection research writer at TermsFeed.

 - Storage limitation, data minimization, and data security requirements are established.
 For example, the CPRA demands that businesses disclose: "the length of time the business intends to retain each category of personal information, including sensitive personal information, or if that is not possible the criteria used to determine such period..."

 - The 30-day "cure" period before a case of non-compliance ends in a CCPA violation is abolished.

 - The CCPA's private right of action has been broadened to encompass unauthorized disclosure of or access to an email address and password or security question, which would grant access to an account if the disclosure or access came as a result of a failure to execute reasonable security measures.

 The CPRA also allows consumers to specifically:

-When it comes to CPRA compliance, businesses should be prepared to respond to all regulatory requirements swiftly.
+When it comes to compliance with the CPRA's amendments, businesses should be prepared to respond to all regulatory requirements swiftly.
 Through advanced reporting, which may include executive reports, trends, and native reporting, companies must be prepared to satisfy data requests at scale.

 Additionally, businesses need to automatically discover, identify, and classify all sensitive personal information (SPI) no matter where it is stored.
 According to the CPRA, this data includes such things as:

-With the above in mind, organizations doing business in California must be able to make an inventory of all personal and sensitive information that belongs to an identity.
+Organizations doing business in California must be able to make an inventory of all personal and sensitive information that belongs to an individual.
 This information can be either direct or inferred.

 You should inventory all that data to gain a complete picture of exactly what consumer information your business is collecting.